TheRenegadeCoder/sample-programs/.github/PULL_REQUEST_TEMPLATE.md

 ## I Am Adding New Tests for a Project

 - [ ] I fixed #your-issue-number-here
-- [ ] I removed imported frameworks/libraries/packages or added them to .gitignore
+- [ ] I did not include any extra folders/libraries
 - [ ] I named the pull request using `Add {PROJECT} Tests` format
 - [ ] I verified the project exists on the [Sample Programs Project List][sample-programs-project-list]
 - [ ] I added tests for every test case in the Testing table of the project description for the given project.
 (See [contributing documentation][contributing-tests-in-detail])